 OutUK: Some people might be surprised that a gay man would so interested in trains?

 Mark: Really?
 I would have though the sight of great pounding machines thrusting into deep passages would be just the kind of thing that would appeal.
 I realise why gay men have fetishes for transport, sci-fi, showtunes or old films; we are generally carved out of fetishes for football, war games and swapping pictures of those things at an early age when we get an inkling there is something different about us.
 As our interests are raised in people of the same sex but then put down, heterosexual men (or guys that don't develop their homo side till later) are getting their teeth into something else.
-Thats when many gay guys suddenly develop a particular interest in Dr Who, or collecting records, or movie diva's...all about the same time all their male mates (if they had that many) were off sniffing around girls.
+Thats when many gay guys suddenly develop a particular interest in Doctor Who, or collecting records, or movie diva's...all about the same time all their male mates (if they had that many) were off sniffing around girls.

 OutUK: Do you think a gay man has a different appreciation of metro systems...maybe they're a vital part of a metropolitan/city lifestyle.

-Mark: Some people think of rail commuting as monotonous, cramped or frustrating...but if you take a different perspective it changes completely.
-In most cases stations and trains are well designed aesthically pleasing spaces.
-The environment is often adorned with highly sexually charged images on many of the ads.
-Due to the transient anonymous nature of the experience there can be very cruisy atmosphere of any busy place.
 You are in an incredibly false, man made packed place - it's highly contrived - not unlike the experience of clubbing.
-Think of it like this; you are under 20 metres of earth piled above your head, you're racing through an iron and concrete tube in a metal cylinder, it's everyone all in together - there's no first class on most tube systems, the aderenalin is running, people are looking you over, checking you out, you are slightly losing your orientation, bumping up against fellow, sometimes quite sexy, passengers who you might never get the chance to rub up against or see again.....the lights occasionally dim or even go out....it's the ultimate fantasy - well until you wake up and find some dodery old drunk has thrown up your new trainers, but hey we can all dream!
+Think of it like this; you are under 20 metres of earth piled above your head, you're racing through an iron and concrete tube in a metal cylinder, it's everyone all in together - there's no first class on most tube systems, the adrenalin is running, people are looking you over, checking you out, you are slightly losing your orientation, bumping up against fellow, sometimes quite sexy, passengers who you might never get the chance to rub up against or see again.....the lights occasionally dim or even go out....it's the ultimate fantasy - well until you wake up and find some doddery old drunk has thrown up your new trainers, but hey we can all dream!

 OutUK: Do you consider yourself a trainspotter?

-Mark: Well I have friends who know about "rolling stock" - that's the carriages and engines - but to be honest I hardly notice them, I'm into the aesthetics of the stations, the design of signage, the maps of course, where the lines go, where they dont, will there be any extensions, when the system opened, how many stations it has.
+Mark: Well I have friends who know about "rolling stock" - that's the carriages and engines - but to be honest I hardly notice them, I'm into the aesthetics of the stations, the design of signage, the maps of course, where the lines go, where they don't, will there be any extensions, when the system opened, how many stations it has.

 Mark on the Sydney Metro.

-I'm fascinated by things like the ghost, that's closed-down and abandoned, stations like Down Street or City Road in London, Arsenal or Croix Rouge in Paris, City Hall IRT or 9th Av Brooklyn BMT in New York - you know kind of real geeky, anoraky....trainspottery type stuff!
+I'm fascinated by things like the ghost, that's closed-down and abandoned, stations like Down Street or City Road in London, Arsenal or Croix Rouge in Paris, City Hall IRT or 9th Av Brooklyn BMT in New York - you know kind of real geeky, anoraky ... trainspottery type stuff!
 Oh look theres a 4224!

 OutUK: Finally, who's the book for?

 Mark: It's a 136 page full colour hardback aimed at everyone from the casual city traveller to the design student, the transport enthusiast or trainspotter to the industry specialist.
-Its surprisingly absorbing leafing thru and seeing how each country and city has tackled the problem of getting such detailed graphic infomation over on a flat piece of paper.
+Its surprisingly absorbing leafing thru and seeing how each country and city has tackled the problem of getting such detailed graphic information over on a flat piece of paper.
 The maps are often beautiful and captivating.
 You find yourself pouring over them for hours remembering places you've been to or people you....'met'...or where you'd like to go or how each map differs from the next.
 Even the most sceptical people I've shown it to who expect it to be dull and boring have ended up saying stuff like..."Is Prague in there?" or "Did you know they have a subway in Rio?" or "my ex comes from Barcelona, thats the station where his family lived" - you see we're all so well travelled these days that we've had experiences all over the world so thats why this book has a universal appeal!

 Metro Maps Of The World by Mark Ovenden is published by Capital Transport in association with London's Transport Museum and UITP, the International Association Of Public Transport Operators.
 You can order it direct from Amazon.